Ireland Immigration Lawyer for Moving to Ireland from the UK

 As a pensioner in Ireland, you may also be able to access free healthcare services with a medical card, which is means-tested.

-These are some of the requirements: your weekly income must be below a certain figure.
+In order to do so, your weekly income must be below a certain figure.
 Pensions, earnings, interest from the capital and all other sources of income are included.
 The weekly gross income limit for the over-70s medical card is €550 for a single person and €1,050 for couples who are married, cohabiting or in a civil partnership.

 If your income is higher than the allowed, you will automatically be assessed for the GP visit card, which has higher income limits.
-Ther is also an option to apply for the Drugs Payment Scheme.
+There is also an option to apply for the Drugs Payment Scheme.

 Total Law is recognized as an excellent service for people undergoing immigration.
 Total Law is an accomplished team of immigration lawyers that can support you in your application and immigration processes.
 If you are not a UK citizen, our team can determine what Irish visa best suits your circumstances, can support the entire application process, and ease all of your stresses by answering all of your questions.
-With the help of our team, your chances of success are increased!
+With the help of our team, your chances of success are increased.

 We are available seven days a week and can be reached either by phone on 0333 305 9375 or by our easy to use online chat function.
 We look forward to hearing from you soon.